 An irregular (reasonable) design space refers to a region of interest that, in addition to having specified bounds on the variables, is also bounded by arbitrary constraints.
 This may result in an irregular shape of the design space.
-Therefore, once the first approximation has been established, all the designs will be contained in the new region of interest.
-This region of interest is thus defined by approximate constraint bounds and by variable bounds.
-The purpose of an irregular design space is to avoid designs which may be impossible to analyze.
+This region of interest is thus defined by constraint bounds and by variable bounds.
+The purpose of an irregular design space is to avoid designs which may prove to be impossible to analyze.